 The top career in Library Science opportunities includes information and library science jobs beyond just working as a librarian.
 The phrase information and library sciences usually make us think of librarians.
 However, there are many library science jobs for information and library science majors beyond just working as a librarian.

-Library and information science is a fulfilling field often chosen by individuals who are excited about making positive changes in the world.
+Library and information science is a fulfilling field often chosen by individuals excited about making positive changes in the world.
 In fact, a recent survey indicated that 85 percent of the people who chose this career would do so again if given the opportunity.
 Regardless of where an individual’s interest may lay, there is a career opportunity to be found.
-Here are five possible careers possible with information and library science majors.
+Here are five possible library science careers available to information and library science majors.

 Information and Library Science Majors Career Opportunities

 - Information Architect

 - Archives and Special Collection Librarian

 - Electronic Resource Librarian

 What Jobs Can You Do with a Library and Information Sciences Degree?